Winona Ryder: 1985–1990: Early roles and breakthrough

-1991–1995: Major roles
+1991–2000: Established actress

 In 1991, Ryder played a young taxicab driver in Jim Jarmusch's independent film Night on Earth.
 The film was given a limited release, but received critical praise.
 Ryder then starred in three big-budget adaptations of literary classics.
-The first was Bram Stoker's Dracula (1992), directed by Francis Ford Coppola and featuring Ryder in the dual role of Mina Murray and Count Dracula’s past lover, Princess Elisabeta.
-The script was originally intended for a television adaptation but Ryder liked it so much she brought it to Coppola’s attention.
+The first was Bram Stoker's Dracula (1992), directed by Francis Ford Coppola and featuring Ryder in the dual role of Mina Murray and Count Dracula's past lover, Princess Elisabeta.
+The script was originally intended for a television adaptation but Ryder liked it so much she brought it to Coppola's attention.
 The film premiered in November 1992 to critical and commercial success.

-Ryder continued her work in period films with Martin Scorsese's The Age of Innocence (1993), an adaptation of Edith Wharton's novel which co-starred Michelle Pfeiffer and Daniel Day-Lewis.
+Ryder continued her work in period films with Martin Scorsese's The Age of Innocence (1993), an adaptation of Edith Wharton's novel that co-starred Michelle Pfeiffer and Daniel Day-Lewis.
 Ryder considers Scorsese "the best director in the world".
-For her portrayal of May Welland, the fiancée of Newland Archer (Day-Lewis), Ryder won a Golden Globe Award for Best Supporting Actress and received Academy Award and BAFTA award nominations as well.
+For her portrayal of May Welland, the fiancée of Newland Archer (Day-Lewis), Ryder won a Golden Globe and received Academy Award and BAFTA nominations as well.
 Although not a commercial success, the Age of Innocence received critical praise upon its release in October 1993.
-Vincent Canby in the New York Times wrote; "Ms Ryder is wonderful as this sweet young thing who's hard as nails, as much out of ignorance as of self-interest."
+Vincent Canby in the New York Times wrote, "Ms Ryder is wonderful as this sweet young thing who's hard as nails, as much out of ignorance as of self-interest."

 Ryder next starred alongside Meryl Streep, Jeremy Irons, Antonio Banderas, and Glenn Close in the melodrama The House of the Spirits (1993), based on Isabel Allende's novel.
-Also released in October 1993, the film was poorly reviewed and a box office flop, grossing just $6 million on its $40 million budget.
-Roger Ebert wrote that Ryder ”seems an unlikely casting choice but she is more convincing, with more abandon and passion, and she makes her character work."
+Also released in October 1993, the film was poorly reviewed and a box-office flop, grossing just $6 million on its $40 million budget.
+Ebert wrote that Ryder "seems an unlikely casting choice but she is more convincing, with more abandon and passion, and she makes her character work."
 Ryder was next set to star in Broken Dreams with actor River Phoenix.
 The project was put on hold due to his death on October 31, 1993.
-In 1993, Ryder also appeared on the music video "Without a Trace" by Soul Asylum, whose member David Pirner was her boyfriend at the time.
+In 1993, Ryder also appeared on the music video "Without a Trace" by Soul Asylum, whose member Dave Pirner was her boyfriend at the time.